getslash/slash/doc/index.rst

 As a Test Author
 ~~~~~~~~~~~~~~~~

-If you only want to write tests for running with Slash, you should head first to the :ref:`writing_tests` section which should help you get started.
+If you only want to write tests for running with Slash, you should head first to the :ref:`tour` section which should help you get started.

 As a Framework Developer
 ~~~~~~~~~~~~~~~~~~~~~~~~